arkamn/fb_task/README.md

 ## Installation
 From GIT repo.
-Open a terminal window and take the command:
+Open a terminal window and take the next commands:
 ```
 $ git clone https://github.com/arkamn/fb_task.git
 $ cd fb_task
-$ iex -S mix
+$ mix test
 ```
+If errors occur during the tests, check the requirements.

 ## How to use
-0. In the first terminal type:
+0. In the first terminal window let's type:
 ```
+$ iex -S mix
-HttpServer.start(8999)
+> HttpServer.start(8999)
 ```
-HTTP server started at port: 8999 and a message about listening on the port will appear:
+HTTP server will be started at port: 8999 and a message about listening on the port will appear:
 ```
 Listening for connection requests on port 8999...
 ```

 1. Open the second terminal window and call ```curl --version```.
-Check Elixir and Redis similarly.
+Check Elixir and Redis software versions similarly.

-HINT: if your systen doesn't contain the curl util and so on please find documentation for your OS and install nessesary utils.
+HINT: if your system doesn't contain the curl utility and so on please find documentation for your OS and install nessesary utils.

 2. Let's creat array of links throught HTTP POST request: